paulkre/php-react/README.md

 # php-react

-React-like library for component based development in PHP
+React-like library for component based development in PHP.